Last Updated: May 10, 2020.

 - Wi-fi and App connectivity enabled (smart home connected).

-And especially if you are in the house with hardwood floors, Roomba 980’s carpet boost option and powerful motor (worth $200 more) are completely useless in terms of cleaning.
-So the 960 is the ideal option for people with hardwood floors.
+And especially if you are in the house with hardwood floors, Roomba 980’s carpet boost option and powerful motor (worth a few hundred dollars more) are entirely unworthy of cleaning.
+Merely the ideal choice for people with hardwood floors.